labarberia-lab/obroma_ao/README.md

-# Getting Started with Create React App
+# Getting Started with Obroma Social

+Obroma Social is a React application leveraging AOConnect to interact with Arweave's decentralized features.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).